Bealby/magnet-fishing/README.md

 - Ensure Modal icon hovers grey.
 - Ensure `Date` fields allow for date picking and display correct date format.
 - Ensure form fields are laid out correctly for desktop devices.
-The first row should be two columns for 'Name' and 'Email', and the second row three columns for 'Magnet', Area and Map.
+The first row should be two columns for 'Name' and 'Email', and the second row of three columns for 'Magnet', 'Area' and 'Map'.
 - Ensure remaining fields are centred and in one single column.
 - Change some fields in `Edit` page and click on `Submit`.
-Ensure you are redirected back to Catch Log page and fields have been updated.
+Ensure you are redirected back to the Catch Log page and fields have been updated.
 - Ensure `Submit` icon turns grey on hover.
 - Click on `Home` link and re-enter `Catch Log` page to ensure edit changes have been made.
-- For smaller devices all form fields should be centred in one single column.
+- For smaller devices form fields should be centred in one single column.
 - For smaller devices run through steps as above.

 #### Add Catches